-The second part of the term we will be back to our normal days of Thursday and Friday.
-We will be looking at developing our gymnastic skills in the hall and our basketball skills outside.
-Please ensure that your child has the correct indoor and outdoor PE kit in school every week:
+In the second part of the term we will be looking at developing our athletic skills in the hall and our rounders skills.
+Please ensure that your child has the correct PE kit in school every week:

 - Black plimsolls and suitable trainers to go on the field and be used in the hall (non-marking soles - white)

 - Black shorts and a white t-shirt for indoor and summer outdoor lessons

 Websites to help your children with their learning:

 This term, we have the support from Mrs Harte, Mrs Cridland, Mr Williams and Mrs Davies.
 Mrs Fitton will teach the class on Tuesdays.
 If you have any questions or concerns, or if you would like to volunteer to help in any way (especially with listening to readers), you can contact me at the school or by email at firstname.lastname@example.org.